Regions in Scotland You Can Search

 The Scotland National Archives houses over 11 million government records on file spanning back hundreds of years to the 1100s.
 They also have private records that are created by businesses, churches, families, other landed estates and corporate bodies.
 You can find important records such as births, deaths, and marriage registers at the National Office.
 However, some of the records are kept at the National Archives in London.

 If you choose to visit the office there are three search rooms that house all of the important information.
 NRS research rooms are open Monday through Friday from 9:00-16:30.
 You are able to order records until 15:45.
 It is advised that visitors call ahead in order to make sure that your pertinent records are available.
-If you will need to see the original document, you will need to fill out an application that can be found here: http://www.nas.gov.uk/documents/ApplicationFormforAccesstoOrignalRecords.pdf
+If you will need to see the original document, you will need to fill out an application here.

 If the records have been digitised it is also possible to carry out your searches by remote or from your computer.
 Here are the sites where you can find the pertinent information:

-http://www.scotlandsplaces.gov.uk/ Here you can find digitised copies of tax rolls, Ordnance survey name books, maps and plans.
+You can also find digitised copies of tax rolls, Ordnance survey name books, maps and plans.
 You can search prior to 1975, or after and by county.

 Largest City: Glasgow